wzgrx/ComfyUI-nunchaku/README.md

 ## Nunchaku Nodes

-**Note: We've renamed our nodes from 'SVDQuant XXX Loader' to 'Nunchaku XXX Loader'.
-Please update your workflows accordingly.**

 - **Nunchaku Flux DiT Loader**: A node for loading the FLUX diffusion model.

-  - `model_path`: Specifies the model's location.
-You need to manually download the model folder from our [Hugging Face](https://huggingface.co/collections/mit-han-lab/svdquant-67493c2c2e62a1fc6e93f45c) or [ModelScope](https://modelscope.cn/collections/svdquant-468e8f780c2641) collection.
-For example, run
+  - `model_path`: Path to the model folder.
+You must manually download the model from our [Hugging Face collection](https://huggingface.co/collections/mit-han-lab/nunchaku-6837e7498f680552f7bbb5ad) or [ModelScope collection](https://modelscope.cn/collections/Nunchaku-519fed7f9de94e).
+Once downloaded, set `model_path` to the corresponding directory.

-    ```shell
-    huggingface-cli download mit-han-lab/svdq-int4-flux.1-dev --local-dir models/diffusion_models/svdq-int4-flux.1-dev
-    ```

-    After downloading, set `model_path` to the corresponding folder name.

-    **Note: If you rename the model folder, ensure that `comfy_config.json` is present in the folder.
-You can find this file in our corresponding repositories on [Hugging Face](https://huggingface.co/collections/mit-han-lab/svdquant-67493c2c2e62a1fc6e93f45c) or [ModelScope](https://modelscope.cn/collections/svdquant-468e8f780c2641).**
+    > **Note**: Legacy model folders are still supported but will be deprecated in v0.4.
+To migrate, use our [`merge_safetensors.json`](example_workflows/merge_safetensors.json) workflow to merge your legacy folder into a single `.safetensors` file or redownload the model from the above collections.

   - `cache_threshold`: Controls the [First-Block Cache](https://github.com/chengzeyi/ParaAttention?tab=readme-ov-file#first-block-cache-our-dynamic-caching) tolerance, similar to `residual_diff_threshold` in [WaveSpeed](https://github.com/chengzeyi/Comfy-WaveSpeed).
 Increasing this value improves speed but may reduce quality.
 A typical value is 0.12.
 Setting it to 0 disables the effect.